 This catalog is part two of a three-part series.
 Part one is the application and required materials.
-Part two relates to the academic programs and institutional policies.
-Part three is the College of Adult & Professional Studies/ Graduate School Student Handbook, which outlines university procedures, expectations for students, and student services.
+Part two relates to the academic programs and institutional policies found in this catalog.
+Part three is the Student Handbook, which outlines university procedures, expectations for students, and student services.